SaraM92/qiskit-terra/qiskit/qasm/Pulse Programming Language Documentation.md

 ## Alternative Approaches
 One alternative approach to the problem is to implement the pulse-control independently of the QASM and then compile them together to achieve the same results.
-This is a valid
+One reason to do this is that the pulse control can then stand independently from QASM and we have new, cleaner code from the learnings from the gate model.
+However, it would make combining pulse and gate definitions more difficult in the converter and scheduler and may touch more code.

 ## Questions
+1. Can we merge pulse and gate schedules together in the in memory representation?
+2. Is the best to extend to current lexer and parser or start from scratch for speed and efficiency of the new mixed gate and pulse paradigm?

 ## Future Extensions
+- Add support for automatically getting pulse samples names from specific backends
+- Metadata for specific backends
-Currently, the implementation of gates is backend-specific, to eliminate this, we can implement backend variables on a separate  file and use that file as a guide to gate creation.
+Currently, the implementation of gates is backend-specific.
+To eliminate this, we can implement backend variables on a separate file and use that file as a guide to gate creation.
+- Extend delay to get timing information from pulse